Generalized moduli of continuity under irregular or random deformations via multiscale analysis: Acknowledgements

 The authors wish to express their gratitude to Giovanni S.\ Alberti, Enrico Bibbona and Matteo Santacesaria for fruitful conversations on the topics of the manuscript, as well as for valuable comments on preliminary drafts.

 The present research has been partially supported by the MIUR grant Dipartimenti di Eccellenza 2018-2022, CUP: E11G18000350001, DISMA, Politecnico di Torino.

-S. Ivan Trapasso is member of the Machine Learning Genoa (MaLGa) Center, Università di Genova.
+S. Ivan Trapasso was member of the Machine Learning Genoa (MaLGa) Center, Università di Genova, when this study was performed.
 This material is based upon work supported by the Air Force Office of Scientific Research under award number FA8655-20-1-7027.

+F. Nicola is a fellow of the Accademia delle Scienze di Torino, and a member of the Societ\`a Italiana di Scienze e Tecnologie Quantistiche (SISTEQ).

 The authors are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of the Istituto Nazionale di Alta Matematica (INdAM).